DFIRmadness/5pillars/5-Pillars.md

 # The Five Pillars of a Information/Cyber Security Professional

 ## TLD;DR:

 To start, or level up, a career in Cyber Security you need to be proficient in five key areas of technical skills.
 You don't have to *master* each one of them, but you need to have a good understanding of them.
-Whether you want to go offense or defense you will need to be functional in these arena's.
-The five areas are:
+Whether you want to go offense or defense you will need to be functional in these five areas:

 1. General Computing
 2. Computer Networking